computation-structures/asim/EDX.md

 * When you've completed your edits, click `Save` at the bottom of the editor window.
 If all is well, you should see a preview of your new problem.
-Remember to

 ## Grading

-ASim provides a way to check the contents of particular memory locations after the program has finished running.
-If the contents of those locations match the specified values, ASim computes a checksum of the values.
+ASim provides a way to check the contents of particular memory locations after the student's program has finished running.
+If the contents of those locations match the specified values, ASim computes a checksum of those values.
 When the student clicks `Submit`, any edits made by the student to their program are sent to the edX server, along with the computed checksum.
-The edX server saves student's program and the student's checksum is compared to the expected checksum.
+The edX server saves student's program and compares the student's checksum to the expected checksum.
 If the checksums match, the problem is marked correct.

 To add checking to an exercise: